 Here at Winnipeg Animal Emergency Hospital, we accept orphaned or injured wildlife 24hrs a day and will examine then provide supportive care until they can be transferred to the Wildlife Centre.

 Cardiac and abdominal ultrasounds done by referral from your regular veterinarian.
 Our ultrasonographer can also do biopsies and guided fine needle aspirations, making Winnipeg Animal Emergency Hospital one of the few clinics in the city to offer this service.

 Winnipeg Animal Emergency Hospital is pleased to provide a wide variety of options for patients in need of orthopaedic surgery.
-Our surgeons, Dr. Scammell and Dr. Teerhuis (working on Pembina Veterinary Hospital), have experience treating many orthopaedic conditions such as cruciate injury, fracture repairs and hip dysplasia.
+Our surgeon, Dr. Scammell, has experience treating many orthopaedic conditions such as cruciate injury, fracture repairs, and hip dysplasia.
 Rehabilitation is an important part of our patients’ recovery process and helps pets get back on their feet quickly and safely after surgery.

 Euthanasia is, unfortunately, a very large part of what every veterinarian does.
 In emergency medicine, this is an event that we see quite often and though it is never an easy thing to go through, we encourage owners to think of humane euthanasia as a valid treatment option.
 Sometimes alleviating the suffering a beloved family pet is going through is the best thing you can do for them.
 Occasionally owners choose not to be present for the procedure, a completely acceptable choice, but here we will try to explain the process, in order to help decrease the distress that the unknown and pet loss brings.